cortexlabs/cortex/docs/deployments/python-packages.md

 ### Using conda-packages.txt

-You can install packages using a `conda-packages.txt` file using conda.
+You can install packages by providing a `conda-packages.txt` file to conda.
 Cortex looks for a `conda-packages.txt` file in the top level Cortex project directory.
-This file is executed by Cortex with `conda install --file conda-packages.txt` command.
+This file is executed by Cortex by running `conda install --file conda-packages.txt` command.

 Here's an example of `conda-packages.txt` used to install `rdkit` and `pygpu` python packages: